Colleges by Location

 Student Population Diversity

-This school had 4 Asian students and 0 Afro-American students in 2025.
-27 undergraduates at this school identified as Hispanic/Latino and 9 as multirace.
+In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 4, while the number of Afro-American students was 0.
+27 undergrads at this school declared as Hispanic/Latino and 9 as multirace.
 There were also 4 students whose ethnicity is unknown.

 Cost